Upstatement/quickshare/README.md

 ###Google Plus (sharing)

+`data-service="google-plus-share"`

-To share content on Google Plus, QuickShare links to the Google Plus Share endpoint, which opens up a dialogue to share a link through the currently logged-in user's account.
+To share content on Google Plus, **QuickShare** links to the Google Plus Share endpoint, which opens up a dialogue to share a link through the currently logged-in user's account.
 Google Plus will automatically fill out the snippet (eg thumbnail) attached to the post based on the shared url, using information gathered through its web crawler.
 To learn how to optimize for Google Plus's web crawler, visit their [snippet guide](https://developers.google.com/+/web/snippet/).

 #####Attributes